-Performance criteria of the plans
+Performance criteria and realisation of the plans

-The performance criteria applied to the plan 2013-2015 are the Group's relative operating EBIT margin growth and decrease in unit costs in European traffic.
-These two criteria are assigned weights of 60 per cent and 40 per cent, respectively.
-The performance criterion for the share plan's bridge element is the operating EBIT margin.
+The performance criteria applied to the plan 2013-2015 were the Group's relative operating EBIT margin growth and decrease in unit costs in European traffic.
+These two criteria were assigned weights of 60 per cent and 40 per cent, respectively.
+The achieved payout rate of the plan was 27 per cent of the maximum.
+The performance criterion for the share plan's bridge element was the operating EBIT margin.
+The targets of the supplementary plan were not achieved.